berkerol/battle-pong/README.md

 - Reset the ball by pressing _R_.

-- Click button to change game type.
+- Click buttons to change game type and reset type.

 ## Gameplay & Features